Temarrick Hemingway: Los Angeles Rams

 Hemingway was selected by the Los Angeles Rams in the sixth round with the 177th overall selection in the 2016 NFL draft.

-Hemingway suffered a fractured fibula in the Rams' third preseason game and was ruled out for several weeks.
+In 2017, Hemingway suffered a fractured fibula in the Rams' third preseason game and was ruled out for several weeks.
 He was placed on injured reserve on September 2, 2017.

-On September 1, 2018, Hemingway was waived by the Rams and was signed to the practice squad the next day.
-He was released on September 18, 2018.
+On September 1, 2018, Hemingway was waived by the Rams and was re-signed to the practice squad the next day.
+He was released by Los Angeles on September 18.

 Denver Broncos

 On October 2, 2018, Hemingway was signed to the Denver Broncos' practice squad.
-He was promoted to the active roster on November 27, 2018.
+He was promoted to the active roster on November 27.

 On May 13, 2019, Hemingway was waived by the Broncos.

 Carolina Panthers

 On May 14, 2019, Hemingway was claimed off waivers by the Carolina Panthers.
-He was waived during final roster cuts on August 31, 2019, and was signed to the practice squad the next day.
-He signed a reserve/future contract with the Panthers on December 30, 2019.
+He was waived during final roster cuts on August 31, and was re-signed to the practice squad the following day.
+Hemingway signed a reserve/future contract with the Panthers on December 30.

 On September 5, 2020, Hemingway was released by the Panthers.

 Washington Football Team

 On September 17, 2020, Hemingway signed with the Washington Football Team's practice squad.
-He was elevated to the active roster on October 10 and 17 for the team's weeks 5 and 6 games against the Rams and New York Giants, and reverted to the practice squad following each game.
-He was promoted to the active roster on October 22, 2020.
-Hemingway was placed on injured reserve on December 9, 2020, and was released on August 26, 2021.
+He was elevated to the active roster on October 10 and 17 for the team's Weeks 5 and 6 games against the Los Angeles Rams and New York Giants, and reverted to the practice squad following each game.
+Hemingway was promoted to the active roster on October 22.
+Hemingway was placed on injured reserve on December 9.

-Hemingway signed with the team's practice squad on November 16, 2021.
+Hemingway was released by Washington on August 26, 2021, as a part of final roster cuts.
+Hemingway re-signed with the team's practice squad on November 16.